 Planning guidance and background information supporting the West Lothian Local Development Plan 2018 (LDP 1)

-There is a comprehensive series of both statutory and non statutory planning guidance supporting the Adopted West Lothian Local Development Plan 2018.
-It provides more detail and expands upon the policies and proposals contained within LDP 1.
-The process of preparing guidance allows for public consultation and there is therefore an opportunity for anyone who may wish to make comment to do so.
-Representations submitted to the council will be reported to elected members and will be taken into account before finalising the guidance.
+There is a comprehensive suite of statutory and non-statutory planning guidance supporting the Adopted West Lothian Local Development Plan.
+Guidance enables the council to expand upon the policies and proposals contained within the LDP and provide more detail.
+The process of preparing planning guidance includes an element of public consultation which presents the opportunity for anyone who may wish to make comment to do so.
+Representations submitted to the council are acknowledged and reported to elected members and are taken into account before the guidance is finalised and adopted.

 Statutory SG must have been referenced within the Local Development Plan, gone through consultation and approved by Scottish Ministers.
 Once adopted, SG has statutory weight in the determination of planning applications and forms part of the plan.